jpetazzo/postgresql-on-dotcloud/README.rst

 By default, this recipe deploys a single PostgreSQL master.
 To provision a slave, you need to do this::

-   dotcloud scale myapp db=2
+   dotcloud scale db=2
-   dotcloud info myapp.db.0 | dotcloud run myapp.db.1 /home/dotcloud/enslave.py
+   dotcloud info db.0 | dotcloud run db.1 /home/dotcloud/enslave.py

 This last line will make myapp.db.1 a slave of myapp.db.0.
 The ``enslave.py`` script will read the ``dotcloud info`` blurb on ``stdin``,